adityapatil687/firebase-googlesignin-app/README.md

 # firebase-googlesignin-app
-This is the example of firebase authentication for react-native.
+This is an example of firebase authentication in react-native.